api3dao/old-api3-docs/docs/airnode/v0.3/reference/deployment-files/README.md

 values from `secrets.env`.
 That way the secrets are kept separately but are available as part of the configuration during the Airnode runtime.

-The `config.json` file does reference values in `aws.env` as it is read directly by the deployer image.
+The `config.json` file does NOT reference values in `aws.env` as it is read directly by the deployer image.

 The deployer image outputs a [`receipt.json`](receipt-json.md) file after deployment, which contains information about the deployment that can be referred